What to do with 10 million baht?

 Your options with 10 million baht in Thailand’s current property market are also fairly broad.
 This is not a tremendous sum for many expats – it works out at about €245,000, $320,000 but it can get a desirable property in Bangkok or in Thailand’s resort destinations.

 Bangkok residents with an eye on investment should consider that 80% of expats are looking to buy or rent freehold condominiums in Central Business District close to BTS or MRT.
-At the moment, 10,000,000THB allows to purchase a 1 bedroom luxury condominium, 2 bedroom high end condominiums or 3 bedrooms in an older building with the abibility to renovate at its taste.
+At the moment, 10,000,000THB allows purchasing a 1 bedroom luxury condominium, 2 bedroom high-end condominiums or 3 bedrooms in an older building with the ability to renovate at its taste.

-Alternatively, 10 million baht could get you a pacious villa at the seaside, with a swimming pool and 800 square metres of ground (although your ownership rights are much less clear than with a condo).
+Alternatively, 10 million baht could get you a spacious villa at the seaside, with a swimming pool and 800 square meters of ground (although your ownership rights are much less clear than with a condo).

 But the best of both worlds could be to pick up a pair of condos: one in the city and another in a resort town.
 This can open up an income stream as well as cheap weekends at the beach.